AgoraIO-Community/BeautyAPI/Android/README.md

 }
 ```

-#### 2.Initialize the beauty SDK.
+#### 2. Initialize the beauty SDK

-- Initialize the FURenderKit object by calling the registerFURender method from the FaceUnity beauty SDK, passing in the following parameters:
+- Initialize the FURenderKit object by calling the `registerFURender` method from the FaceUnity Beauty SDK with the following parameters:
-	- context: Android Context.
+	- `context`: Android Context
-	- getAuth(): A ByteArray returned by the getAuth method, containing the authentication field.
-This authentication field is linked to the local authpack.java certificate file, and successful validation is required to use the FaceUnity beauty SDK.
+	- `getAuth()`: A ByteArray returned by the `getAuth` method containing the authentication field.
+This authentication field is linked to the local `authpack.java` certificate file and requires successful validation to use the FaceUnity Beauty SDK.
-	- object: Event callback.
+	- `object`: Event callback

-- Once the beauty SDK is initialized successfully, load AI props on a new thread by calling loadAIProcessor.
+- After successful initialization of the Beauty SDK, load AI props on a new thread by calling `loadAIProcessor`.
 ```kotlin
 object FaceUnityBeautySDK {
     private val TAG = "FaceUnityBeautySDK"